Our Story

 CEO & Artistic Director

-Andy is a director of theatre, music theatre and opera.
-He has also worked as creative producer of multidisciplinary arts programs, producer of large-scale events and festival director.
-In 2007 Andy
+Andy is an award-winning director of theatre, music theatre and opera.
+He has also worked as creative producer of multidisciplinary arts programs, creative director of large-scale events and festival director.
+In 2007 he co-founded Slingsby.

-Andy has directed productions, concerts and events for Adelaide Symphony Orchestra, State Opera of South Australia, State Theatre Company of South Australia, Adelaide Festival of Arts, Adelaide Fringe, Adelaide Festival Centre, Adelaide Chamber Singers, Australian String Quartet, Windmill Theatre, Restless Dance, Tutti Ensemble, Rundle Mall Management Authority and the International Astronautical Federation.
-In 2019 Andy was Show Director for the World of WearableArt Awards Show in Wellington, New Zealand.
-Andy was Creative Producer of Programming at Carclew Youth Arts 2003-2006, Creative Producer of Family Events for Adelaide Fringe Festival 2007-2008 and Creative Director of Come Out Festival 2011.
+Andy has also directed productions and events for Adelaide Symphony Orchestra, State Opera South Australia, State Theatre Company South Australia, Adelaide Festival of Arts, Adelaide Fringe, Adelaide Festival Centre, Adelaide Chamber Singers, Australian String Quartet, Windmill Theatre, Restless Dance, Tutti Ensemble, Rundle Mall Management Authority, the International Astronautical Federation and the World of Wearable Art.

 View Profile